core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Alignment to other Group-OSCORE-related documents.

-* Fixed example with proxy and Group OSCORE.
+* Fixed in the examples.

 * Editorial improvements.